llvm/llvm-project/lldb/test/Shell/Debuginfod/Debuginfod-testing.md

 itself is quite simple: query an HTTP server with the path `buildid/{.note.gnu.build-id hash}/debuginfo` or `buildid/{.note.gnu.build-id hash}/executable` to acquire "symbol data" or "the executable".
-Where there is lack of clarity, I prefer requesting `debuginfo` first, then falling back to `executable` (Scenarios #1 & #2).
-For Scenario #5, I've chosen to expect the stripped (i.e. not full) executable, which contains a number of sections necessary to correctly symbolicate will be hosted from the `executable` API.
+Where there is lack of clarity, `debuginfo` is requested first, falling back to `executable` (Scenarios #1 & #2).
+For Scenario #5, the stripped (i.e. not full) executable, which contains a number of sections necessary to correctly symbolicate, is hosted from the `executable` API.
 Depending upon how Debuginfod hosting services choose to support `.dwp` paired with stripped files, these assumptions may need to be revisited.

-I've also chosen to simply treat the `.dwp` file as `debuginfo` and the "only-keep-debug" stripped binary as `executable`.
-This scenario doesn't appear to work at all in GDB.
-Supporting it how I did seems more straight forward than trying to extend the protocol.
-The protocol _does_ support querying for section contents by name for a given build ID, but adding support for that in LLDB looks...well beyond my current capability (and LLVM's Debuginfod library doesn't support it at this writing, anyway).
+The `.dwp` file is treated as `debuginfo`, and the "only-keep-debug" stripped binary is treated as `executable`.
+This scenario does not appear to work at all in GDB.
+It seems more straightforward to support it in this manner, rather than attempting to extend the protocol.
+While the protocol does support querying for section contents by name for a given build ID, support for that capability in LLDB is not implemented (and LLVM's Debuginfod library does not support it at this time).